HTMLGitHub/se_project_spots/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+Spots is a art gallary webpage showcasing, currently, Bessie Coleman.
+It shows a total of 6 pictures in the gallary.

 **Figma**